-So what is long tail SEO, basically its optimizing for massive numbers of the less popular keywords, the volume in this market is often many times as many as the single hard to obtain keywords at the top of the pile.
+So what is long tail SEO, basically it’s optimizing for massive numbers of the less popular keywords, the volume in this market is often many times as many as the single hard to obtain keywords at the top of the pile.
 It seems odd and possibly complicated… its not!
-Targeting much easier to obtain keywords on a mass scale means there is a good chance your going to catch a few right on the nose and get straight in at that number one or number two slot, giving you high returns.
+Targeting much easier to obtain keywords on a mass scale means there is a good chance you’re going to catch a few rights on the nose and get straight in at that number one or number two slot, giving you high returns.

-For boosting your site’s rankings on search engines, it is important to have a basic understanding of how search engines work, which ensures triple your traffic in quick time.
+For boosting your site’s rankings on search engines, it is important to have a basic understanding of how search engines work, how Youtube ads marketing works which ensure triple your traffic in quick time.
+Read more here!

 This search process occurs in three stages: crawling, indexing and retrieving.

 1) Crawling: The engine’s robotic crawlers, also known as spiders, go over each available web page and make a partial or full copy (also known as caching) of it.
 Spiders travel from page to page via the links on a page.

 2) Indexing: The engine removes or devalues duplicate pages, removes ‘spam’ pages, and then catalogs and indexes each page according to the content of the page, which includes both text and markup (code).

 3) Retrieving: Once a page is indexed, it is available for retrieval in search results.
 A retrieval algorithm determines the results and their order; each engine has its own algorithm, which is why results vary from engine to engine.